Battle of Murowana Oszmianka: The battle

 On the night of 13 May the 3rd Brigade of the AK assaulted the village from the west and north-west, while the 8th and 12th Brigades attacked from the south and east.
 The remainder of the Polish forces (13th and 9th Brigades) secured the Murowana Oszmianka-Tołminowo road.
 The defences, reinforced with concrete bunkers and trenches, were manned by elements of the 301st (1st and 2nd company) of the LTDF.
 This detachment was already wavering following a defeat at Graużyszki on 5 May, where they were dispersed by the 8th and 12th Brigades of the Home Army and suffered 47 casualties.
 The assault was a success, partially because other Lithuanian garrisons in nearby towns did not move from their posts; German reinforcements were stopped by sabotage of bridges and delaying actions (carried out primarily by the 9th Brigade).

 The 3rd company of the 301st battalion was also engaged in the vicinity of the nearby Tołominowo village by the 13th Brigade.
 This engagement also ended with a decisive Polish victory.
+During the battle Lithuanian commander Eduardas Počebutas was killed by the Poles.